 Minor in Public Policy

 Some of the most far-reaching decisions about science, technology, and enterprise are made in the public policy arena.
-The interdisciplinary Public Policy Minor enables students from across MIT to develop their understanding of public problems and how governments attempt to address them, with emphasis on the process and outcomes of policymaking.
+The interdisciplinary Minor in Public Policy enables students from across the Institute to develop their understanding of public problems and how governments attempt to address them, with emphasis on the process and outcomes of policymaking.

 |Tier I: Introduction to Markets, Politics, and Public Policy|